CARA-ch/emed-service-guide/docs/transactions/chpharm1.md

 Only documents that are linked to an MTP are considered in this query.

-The on-demand document is deleted from the registry 24 hours after it was last retrieved in a (pharmacy) search query.
 Entry selection (via the search query execution) is done at document retrieval time, not search time.

 ### FindMedicationCard (🇨🇭)